Transcranial-Solutions/ICONProject/itx/README.md

 ## Configuration
-Open./data/itx.ini and edit the file.
+Open data/itx.ini and edit the file.
+Specify the leveldb option under the DEFAULT section:

-[DEFAULT]
-leveldb = enter path to blockchain database here output = default output path for your files
+leveldb = enter_path_to_blockchain_database_here